 Check out our presentations on Lean Startups and Business Model Design

-Low Fidelity Artifacts enable lean startups to move exceptionally quickly.
-Ideas are visualized and vetted with real customers before building the “whole enchilada”.
+Lean startups to move exceptionally quickly.
+Ideas are visualized and vetted with real customers before investing in a full scale enterprise development.